A newer version of this documentation is available.

 mkdir ~/prometheus

-cp couchbase_sd_config_my-cluster.yml ~/prometheus
+cp couchbase_sd_config_my-cluster.yaml ~/prometheus

 2. Create the Prometheus configuration file